Yorkshire Terriers are clever little chatterboxes with big hearts for their humans.

 I love to learn!
 I need extra help being confident in new or scary situations, and I’m quick to pick up new skills.
 But be patient, as sometimes I’ll test how serious you are about the rules!

-You should expect a purchase price of £500 - £2,500 depending on breeder, pedigree, and what health tests the parents have had.
+You should expect a purchase price of £500 - £2,500 depending on the breeder, pedigree, and what health tests the parents have had.

 The basic equipment these dogs need, like beds, toys, leads and harnesses, bowls, grooming equipment, and collars, could set you back several hundred pounds.